Arsene Wenger: Top players have radars in their heads

 “The player has to scan and decide.
 When he has decided he has to make the best possible solution.
 This means a compromise between risk and the progress of the ball."

-The work Wenger was referring to was by Dr Geir Jordet at the Norwegian School of Sports Sciences.
+The work Wenger was referring to was by Professor Geir Jordet at the Norwegian School of Sports Sciences.

 Jordet is the world authority on ‘scanning’ and completed both his Masters thesis and PhD on the role of vision, perception and anticipation in elite performance.